 The bill would also exempt from sales tax purchases of tangible personal property or services for the purpose of a certified project by a production company that meet the requirements of the Act.
-The sales tax exemption would also be extended for any contractor hired for the construction, reconstruction, enlarging, or remodeling of facilities used on certified project that would qualify as a production or postproduction expenditure.
+The sales tax exemption would also be extended for any contractor hired for the construction, reconstruction, enlarging, or remodeling of facilities used for a certified project that would qualify as a production or postproduction expenditure.
 The bill includes reporting requirements for contractors and penalties for the use of the sales tax exemption that is determined to not be part of this project which would be punishable as a misdemeanor.
-The sales tax exemption and income tax credit provisions of the bill would sunset prior to January 1, 2033.
+The contractor would also be required to pay the retail sales and compensating use tax for materials purchased but not used or were returned for credit.
+Failure by the contractor to make the payment would make the production company liable for payments.
+The sales tax exemption and income tax credit provisions of the bill would sunset prior to January 1, 2035.